Exit the Gungeon Game Cover

 • “The game doesn't really seem to have a story aside from 'let's get outta here!'
 It's mostly simple gameplay where you shoot enemies, fight a boss, progress, fight the final boss, and that's it.”

 The music in the game is generally well-received, with many praising its catchy soundtrack and sound design, which largely recycles tracks from "Enter the Gungeon."
-While some players appreciate the nostalgic elements and the addition of new music, others express disappointment over the lack of original compositions, feeling that much of the soundtrack feels familiar.
-Overall, the music contributes positively to the game's atmosphere, though a desire for more new tracks is a common sentiment among reviewers.
+While some players appreciate the nostalgic elements and the quality of the music, there is a notable desire for more original compositions, as a significant portion of the soundtrack feels familiar and repetitive.
+Overall, the music enhances the gameplay experience, but the lack of new tracks leaves some fans wanting more.

 • “The music and sound design of the game is very good.”